 Evolution: is any process of growth, change or development over time.

-- Mutation: a change in the lineup of DNA instructions.
-Sometimes, if the order of DNA changes or if a color is added or taken away, then the instructions for what to build will change, or mutate.
+Mutation: a change in the lineup of DNA instructions.
+Sometimes, if the DNA changes, then the instructions for what to build will change, or mutate.

 Natural selection: the process by which individuals with certain traits survive better or worse and reproduce with more or less success than others.
 A major mechanism of evolution... more